The Apartment: Awards and nominations

 Although Lemmon did not win the Oscar, Kevin Spacey dedicated his Oscar for American Beauty (1999) to Lemmon's performance.
 According to the behind-the-scenes feature on the American Beauty DVD, the film's director, Sam Mendes, had watched The Apartment (among other classic American films) as inspiration in preparation for shooting his film.

 Within a few years after The Apartments release, the routine use of black-and-white film in Hollywood ended.
 Since The Apartment only two black-and-white movies have won the Academy Award for Best Picture: Schindler's List (1993) and The Artist (2011) (Oppenheimer was in partial black and white).

 In 1994, The Apartment was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in the National Film Registry.
 In 2002, a poll of film directors conducted by Sight and Sound magazine listed the film as the 14th greatest film of all time (tied with La Dolce Vita).
 In the 2012 poll by the same magazine directors voted the film 44th greatest of all time.
+In the most recent 2022 edition of Greatest films of all time poll by the magazine the film was ranked 54th by the critics.
 The film was included in "The New York Times Guide to the Best 1,000 Movies Ever Made" in 2002.
 In 2006, Premiere voted this film as one of "The 50 Greatest Comedies Of All Time".
-The Writers Guild of America ranked the film's screenplay (written by Billy Wilder & I.A.L.
+In 2006, the Writers Guild of America ranked the film's screenplay (written by Billy Wilder & I.A.L.
 Diamond.) the 15th greatest ever.
 In 2015, The Apartment ranked 24th on BBC's "100 Greatest American Films" list, voted on by film critics from around the world.
 The film was selected as the 27th best comedy of all time in a poll of 253 film critics from 52 countries conducted by the BBC in 2017.